 If you have an asset like a car, a property, or even intangible assets like rights to the computer software.
 These could be transferred to the company by way of an effective repayment in kind, thus avoiding or repaying the loan.

 Finally, bear in mind that loans to participators tax charges can apply in cases that are not obvious.
 Section 459 of the same Act specifically applies to cases.
 Where the taxpayer tries to distort the evidence intentionally in order to prevent a tax penalty.
 Nevertheless, it can apply in ‘innocent’ situations as well.
 The best way to illustrate this is by an example.

 Example 2: Section 459 charge

-Mr X, therefore, arranges for Y Limited to lend the £100,000 intercompany to Z Limited, which then repays the £100,000 director’s loan it owes him.
-This is caught by section 459, and £32,500 tax would, therefore, fall due.
+Mr. X, therefore, arranges for Y Limited to lend the £100,000 intercompany to Z Limited.
+Then repays the £100,000 director’s loan it owes him.
+This is under section 459, and £32,500 tax, therefore, falls due.

 It seems this would not be the case if there was simply a transfer of credit balance between the companies.
 With Z Limited transferred the liability under the director’s loan account to Y Limited in return for an intercompany balance.
 Y Limited could then pay the £100,000 to Mr. X direct.
 This would not appear to give rise to loans to a participator’s tax charge.